len-rtz/plus-facile/README.md

 1. Make sure both Ollama and the Flask server are running
 2. Visit any French webpage
 3. Select some French text
+4. Right click for context menu and choose "Simplify French Text"
-4. A popup should appear with the simplified version
+5. A popup should appear with the simplified version

 ## Troubleshooting